Peak613/BannoProject/README.md

 # Banno Boot Camp Application Assignment
 Simple website to pull data from Banno.com and spew out a few statistics.
-Does everything clientside, but has webpack dev server set up as well.
+Does everything client-side, but has webpack dev server set up as well.

 ### Running with webpack
-after cloning the repository, navigate to directory. run the following commands
+After cloning the repository, navigate to directory and run the following commands

 ```